Morgan Stark

-Morgan Stark is the name of several fictional characters owned by Marvel Entertainment.
+Morgan Stark is the name of several characters owned by Marvel Entertainment.

 In Marvel Comics, Morgan Stark is the villainous cousin of Tony Stark, a.k.a.
 Iron Man.
 In the feature films of the Marvel Cinematic Universe, Morgan Stark is the daughter of Tony Stark and Pepper Potts, played by Lexi Rabe in Avengers: Endgame.

 Publication history

 Morgan Stark first appeared in Tales of Suspense #68 (August 1965) and was created by Don Heck and Al Hartley.